ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/server-side-model-infinite-scroll/index.md

 The example below demonstrates some configurations that are specific to Infinite Scroll.
 Note the following:

-- The grid property `serverSideInfiniteScrolling = true`, which gets the Infinite Store to be used.
+- The grid property `serverSideInfiniteScrolling = true`, which turns on Infinite Scrolling.
 The grid loads rows one block at a time as the user scrolls down.
 - The grid property `cacheBlockSize = 50`.
 This sets the block size to 50, thus rows are read back 50 at a time.
 - The grid property `maxBlocksInCache = 2`.
 This means the grid will keep two blocks in memory only.
 To see this in action, scroll past row 100 (which will require a third block to be loaded), then quickly scroll back to the start and you will observe the first block needs to be reloaded.